tappyduckmancodes/spotify-lyric-downloader/README.md

 # How to use:

-· Listen to a song on Spotify (any client works) and be signed in on the normal https://open.spotify.com/ site.
+· Listen to a song on Spotify (any client works).

 · run converter.py in a cmd or git-bash terminal.